JennetteTheAnalyst/New-York-City-Airbnb-Listing-Dashboard/README.md

 3. which neighborhood is most reviewed?
 4. what are the unique room types provided by NYC Airbnb?

-# Data Analysis
-Data analysis was done in SQL Server.
---Which host has the highest listings? select top 1 host_id, HOST_NAME, count(calculated_host_listings_count) as total_listings from NYC_2019
-group by host_id, HOST_NAME
-order by total_listings desc

 ## Results & Findings
 The analysis of NYC Airbnb listing data from 2011 to 2019 reveals:
 1. Consistent review activity: Airbnb listings in NYC received an average of 53.34K reviews per month, indicating steady user engagement across the years.